853866252/django-monitio/README.md

             'monitio',
         )

-4. Make sure Django's `MessageMiddleware` is in your `MIDDLEWARE_CLASSES` setting (which is the case by default), also enable `CorsMiddleware` there:
+4. Make sure Django's `MessageMiddleware` is in your `MIDDLEWARE_CLASSES` setting (which is the case by default), also enable `CorsMiddleware` there.
+Add `LocaleMiddleware` if you want to use translations:

         MIDDLEWARE_CLASSES = (
             ...
             'django.contrib.messages.middleware.MessageMiddleware',
     		'corsheaders.middleware.CorsMiddleware',
+            'django.middleware.locale.LocaleMiddleware',
+            ...
         )

-5. Add the CONTEXT_PROCESSOR for messages:
+5. Add the CONTEXT_PROCESSOR for messages and static URL:

         CONTEXT_PROCESSORS = (
             ...
             'django.contrib.messages.context_processors.messages',
+            'django.core.context_processors.static',
             ...
         )